-Join us for our 40th annual Hagley Craft Fair!
-Held in two of Hagley’s historic buildings, the craft fair brings more than 50 talented artisans from the Mid-Atlantic area to display and sell fine arts, crafts, and gourmet items.
-The show features works in wood, pottery, jewelry, fibers, metal, and other media, and includes a specialty outdoor food market with more than 15 vendors.
-Painted Sky Alpaca Farm will be bringing some of their alpacas!
+Hagley's two-day Hagley Craft Fair is held in two of Hagley’s historic buildings and brings more than fifty talented artisans from the Mid-Atlantic area to display and sell fine arts, crafts, and gourmet items.
+The show features works in wood, pottery, jewelry, fibers, metal, and other media, and includes a specialty outdoor food market.

 GPS Address: 298 Buck Road in Wilmington, Delaware, 19807 (Buck Road entrance)